cofe-ai/fast-gector/README.md

     ```bash
     bash scripts/predict.sh
     ```

+## Known Issues
+- In distributed training (num gpu > 1), enable AMP with O1 state may raise ZeroDivision Error, which may be caused by apex, see APEX's github issues for help.
+Or, you can try a smaller lr to see if the error disappears.

 ## Reference
 [1] Omelianchuk, K., Atrasevych, V., Chernodub, A., & Skurzhanskyi, O. (2020).
 GECToR -- Grammatical Error Correction: Tag, Not Rewrite. arXiv:2005.12592 [cs]. http://arxiv.org/abs/2005.12592